Ninemile Canyon (Utah): History

 There is some evidence that American fur trappers may have entered the canyon in the early 19th century, but the first unequivocal sign of a white presence is an inscription on the canyon wall reading "S. Groesbeck August 19, 1867".
 John Wesley Powell's second Colorado River expedition camped at the mouth of the canyon in 1871, and the earliest appearance of the name Nine Mile Canyon is in records of the expedition.

 Nine Mile Canyon Road (also 9 Mile Canyon Road) was constructed through the canyon in 1886 by the Buffalo Soldiers of the 9th Cavalry Regiment, linking Fort Duchesne to the railroad through the city of Price.
 Use of the road surged in 1889 after the discovery of Gilsonite in the Uinta Basin.
 This was the main transportation route in eastern Utah until well into the 20th century.
 Most of the stagecoach, mail, freight, and telegraph traffic into the Uinta Basin passed through Ninemile Canyon until after the arrival of the Uintah Railway around 1905.

 The freight trade led to the settlement of the canyon itself.
 One of the main stagecoach stops developed into a town of sorts.
 Called Harper, it included a hotel, store, school, and an unofficial post office.
 It lacked a formal town site, simply taking in a long stretch of scattered ranches and buildings.
 The community grew gradually from the 1880s until it was officially established as the town of Harper in 1905.
 The Harper precinct as a whole had a population of 130 at its peak in 1910, but in the early 1920s Harper became a ghost town.

 Current issues

 Rock art and other ancient artifacts are now protected by law and, although enforcement is difficult, outright looting and malicious vandalism are largely a thing of the past.
 Ninemile Canyon's rock art, however, is still at risk.
 Carved and painted mainly on weathered sandstone panels, the images are susceptible to erosion, which is accelerated by touching and airborne dust.
 The dust is a special concern as heavy industrial traffic in the canyon increases.

 Nine Mile Canyon Road, once such an important route, was almost completely unpaved until 2013.
 In fact, it was considered the poorest of the four old military roads in Duchesne County.
 In 1990, the U.S. Bureau of Land Management (BLM) designated it as a Scenic Backcountry Byway.
-The Ninemile Canyon Paving project is expected to be complete in October 2014 (weather permitting).
+The Ninemile Canyon Paving project was completed in October of 2014, with a total of 34 mi of paved roadway constructed.